Tuesday, June 12, 2018

 Enriched and straightened categories

-• an object $\mathbf{1}\in \Obj(\mathcal C)$, and
+• an object 1Obj(C), and

 • isomorphisms

-for all $X,Y,Z,W\in \Obj(\mathcal C)$, such that $\otimes$ is unital and $\alpha$ is associative over $\otimes$.
+for all X,Y,Z,WObj(C), such that is unital and α is associative over .
 That is, the diagrams below commute.

-• an object $\mathcal D(P,Q)\in \Obj(\mathcal C)$ for every $P,Q\in \Obj(\mathcal D)$, and
+• an object D(P,Q)Obj(C) for every P,QObj(D), and

 • morphisms

-Definition: A topological space $X$ is compactly generated if its basis of topology of closed sets is given by continuous images of compact Hausdorff spaces $K$ whose preimages are closed in $K$.
-A topological space is weakly Hausdorff if the continous image of every compact Hausdorff space is closed in $X$.
+Definition: A topological space X is compactly generated if its basis of topology of closed sets is given by continuous images of compact Hausdorff spaces K whose preimages are closed in K. A topological space is weakly Hausdorff if the continous image of every compact Hausdorff space is closed in X.

 Example: Here are some examples of enriched categories.

-Definition: Let $\mathcal C,\mathcal D$ be bicategories.
-An assignment $F\colon \mathcal C\to \mathcal D$ is a pseudofunctor when it has
+Definition: Let C,D be bicategories.
+An assignment F:CD is a pseudofunctor when it has

-• an object $F(X)\in \Obj(\mathcal D)$,
+• an object F(X)Obj(D),

-• a functor $F(X,Y)\colon \mathcal C(X,Y)\to \mathcal D(F(X),F(Y))$, and
+• a functor F(X,Y):C(X,Y)D(F(X),F(Y)), and

 • invertible 2-morphisms

-Definition: Let $\mathcal C,\mathcal D$ be categories and $F\colon\mathcal C\to \mathcal D$ a functor.
-A morphism $f\in \Hom_{\mathcal C}(A,B)$ is $F$-cartesian if
+Definition: Let C,D be categories and F:CD a functor.
+A morphism fHomC(A,B) is F-cartesian if

-commutes for some unique $g\in \Hom_{\mathcal C}(A,Y)$ (all the vertical arrows are $F$).
+commutes for some unique gHomC(A,Y) (all the vertical arrows are F).

-This definition can be rephrased in the language of simplicial sets: the morphism $f$ is $F$-cartesian if whenever $Ff=d_1\Delta^2$ for some $\Delta^2\in \mathcal D_2$, then every $\Lambda^2\in \mathcal C$ with $\Lambda^2_1 = f$ and $F\Lambda^2_0 = d_0\Delta^2$ can be filled in by $g$ with $Fg=d_2\Delta^2$.
+This definition can be rephrased in the language of simplicial sets: the morphism f is F-cartesian if whenever Ff=d1Δ2 for some Δ2D2, then every Λ2C with Λ21=f and FΛ20=d0Δ2 can be filled in by g with Fg=d2Δ2.

-Definition: Let $f\colon \mathcal C\to \mathcal D$ be a functor.
+Definition: Let f:CD be a functor.

-• The category $\mathcal C$ is $F$-fibered over $\mathcal D$ if for every morphism $h\in \Hom_{\mathcal D}(U,V)$ and every $B\in \Obj(\mathcal C)$ with $F(B)=V$, there is some $F$-cartesian $f\in \Hom_{\mathcal C}(-,B)$ with $Ff=h$.
+• The category C is F-fibered over D if for every morphism hHomD(U,V) and every BObj(C) with F(B)=V, there is some F-cartesian fHomC(,B) with Ff=h.

-• A cleavage of an $F$-fibered category $\mathcal C$ is a class of cartesian morphisms $K$ in $\mathcal C$ such that for every morphism $h\in \Hom_{\mathcal D}(U,V)$ and every $B\in \Obj(\mathcal C)$ with $F(B)=V$, there is a unique $F$-cartesian $f\in K$ with $Ff=h$.
+• A cleavage of an F-fibered category C is a class of cartesian morphisms K in C such that for every morphism hHomD(U,V) and every BObj(C) with F(B)=V, there is a unique F-cartesian fK with Ff=h.

-If $\mathcal C$ is $F$-fibered over $\mathcal D$ and $\mathcal C'$ is $F'$-fibered over $\mathcal D$, then a functor $\mathcal F\colon \mathcal C\to \mathcal C'$ is a \emph{morphism of fibered categories} if $F = F'\circ \mathcal F$ and $\mathcal Ff$ is $F'$-cartesian whenever $f$ is $F$-cartesian.
+If C is F-fibered over D and C is F-fibered over D, then a functor F:CC is a \emph{morphism of fibered categories} if F=FF and Ff is F-cartesian whenever f is F-cartesian.

-Theorem: Let $\mathcal C$ be $F$-fibered over $\mathcal D$.
+Theorem: Let C be F-fibered over D.

-• Every cleavage of $\mathcal C$ defines a pseudofunctor $\mathcal D\to \mathcal Cat$.
+• Every cleavage of C defines a pseudofunctor DCat.

-• Every pseudofunctor $\mathcal D\to \mathcal Cat$ defines an $F'$-fibered category $\mathcal C'$ with a cleavage over $\mathcal D$.
+• Every pseudofunctor DCat defines an F-fibered category C with a cleavage over D.

 The above result follows from sections 3.1.2 and 3.1.3 of Vistoli.
-Theorem 2.2.1.2 of Lurie generalizes this and provides an equivalence between the category of fibered simplicial sets over $S\in \sSet$ and the category of functors $\text{sCat}\to \sSet$.
+Theorem 2.2.1.2 of Lurie generalizes this and provides an equivalence between the category of fibered simplicial sets over SsSet and the category of functors sCatsSet.
 The forward direction is called straightening and he backward direction is called unstraightening.

 References: nLab (articles "Monoidal category," "enriched category," and "pseudofunctor."), Strickland (The category of CGWH spaces), Vistoli (Notes on Grothendieck topologies, Chapter 3), Noohi (A quick introduction), Lurie (Higher Topos Theory, Section 2.2)